 DailyPay

-DailyPay isn’t a cash advance app.
-Instead, it offers what’s known as early wage access.
-In other words, you can access your pay without waiting until payday.
-It doesn’t use Plaid, but you will only be able to use the service if your employer participates.
+DailyPay offers what’s known as early wage access.
+In other words, you can access your next paycheck without waiting until the pay period ends.
+It doesn’t use Plaid, but you can only use the service if your employer participates.

 It allows you to request up to 50% of your earnings without affecting your credit score or connecting to a bank account.